A Minute With: Director Deepa Mehta on "Midnight's Children"

 MUMBAI Film director Deepa Mehta is no stranger to controversy.
 Two of her movies - "Fire" and "Water" - were hit by protests from right-wing groups in India, and there were fears her latest cinematic offering would meet a similar fate.

 "Midnight's Children", Mehta's adaptation of the Booker Prize-winning novel by Salman Rushdie, opens in Indian cinemas on Friday.
-The film, which chronicles the story of an Indian family living through the tumultuous events of India's recent past, features a voice over by Rushdie.
+The film, which chronicles the story of an Indian family living through the tumultuous events of the country's recent past, features a voice over by Rushdie.

 The book's depiction of former Prime Minister Indira Gandhi's role during India's Emergency in the 1970s had thrown the film's screening into doubt.
 Rushdie's even more controversial 1988 book "The Satanic Verses," which many Muslims deemed blasphemous, remains banned in the country.